Huron Shores: Communities

 The main communities in the township are Iron Bridge, Sowerby and Little Rapids.
 Smaller communities include Ansonia, Day Mills, Dayton, Dean Lake, Eley, Livingstone, Livingstone Creek, Maple Ridge, Nestorville, Sherwood and Sunset Beach.

 The municipality offices are located in Iron Bridge, which was originally named Tally-Ho for the call that the lumberjacks would make upon reaching a trading post.
-In the early 1900s, the village was renamed after the bridge built over the nearby Mississagi River.
+In 1886, the village was renamed after the then newly-built steel bridge built over the Mississagi River.
 Its most notable tourist attractions are its snowmobile trails, nearby wilderness areas for hunting and fishing, and the Voyageur Hiking Trail, which passes through the village.

 As a formerly independent village, Iron Bridge retains the status of designated place in Canadian censuses.
 It had a population of 632 in the Canada 2011 Census, up from 614 in the 2006 census.